Senior 5 min · March 06, 2026

 Interview Questions on This Topic

-• QWhat's the difference between refactoring and rewriting, and when would you choose each? — Interviewers want to hear that refactoring preserves external behaviour through small, safe, incremental steps while rewriting discards and replaces — and that you'd only rewrite when the existing structure is so fundamentally broken that incremental improvement costs more than starting fresh, which is rarer than most developers think.
+Refactoring preserves external behaviour through small, safe, incremental steps.
+Rewriting discards the existing implementation and starts over.
+You'd only rewrite when the existing structure is so fundamentally broken that incremental improvement costs more than starting fresh — which is rarer than most developers think.
+In production, a rewrite often takes 2-3x longer than estimated and introduces new bugs.
+Refactoring is the safer, more disciplined choice 90% of the time.

 Frequently Asked Questions